 ‘Mum,’ Delph said when we were alone together, ‘We have to get something for Lu’s birthday.’

-She was right.
-We were flying on Lu’s birthday.
-12:59 was just inside realms of her 13th birthday.
-It was mall time.
-West Mall, Trini’s poshest mall.. a mix of brands like Pandora and Sketchers mixed with Trini’s own brands like Mickles.
+12:59 was just inside realms of Lulu’s 13th birthday.
+This meant it was mall time.
+The girls and I left Jack and made our way to West Mall, Trini’s poshest mall.. a mix of brands like Pandora and Sketchers mixed with Trini’s own brands like Mickles.
 Mickles is a clothes store with a difference.
 Light, bold patterns, Caribbean sexy.
 All Trinis love this store.
-Of course, from being stupidly European circumspect, I am starting to love it too.
+Having started out being stupidly European circumspect, I am starting to love it too.
 No H&M here.

 The MAC lady’s face changed.
 Suddenly she was taking it all in her stride.
-She had seen this before.
-She got out one brush.
+SShe got out one brush.
 Then another.
 A palette of something beige.
 Spread it over Lulu’s nose.
 Put another powder on her cheeks.
 In front of the mirror, she and Lu began to talk like they were old friends.

 I shook my head in relief.
 Live this strange life where you travel and you are always slightly on the edge.
 The edge of knowledge, experience and in the case of make-up, comfort zone.
 Sherri had saved me.
 She did a free, made-with-love make-over.
 Out of completely sheer (or was it matt, sorry couldn’t help it) kindness.

 We walked around the mall afterwards, Lulu’s face shining with joy.
 I might not have agreed with her eyebrows but I knew how much she wanted them.
 Besides, we left it a good hour before we started calling her Coco the Clown.
 Such bitches.
 And I picked up a little birthday surprise for her.